snpscrn/sdk-cordova/README.md

 * *sharingIntroductionHint*: Text for sharing introduction hint
 * *maximumTutorialLogoImageDpHeight*: Integer value in DP
 * *maximumLargeSponsorImageDpHeight*: Integer value in DP
+* *maximumLargeTutorialSponsorImageDpHeight*: Integer value in DP
 * *maximumSmallSponsorImageDpHeight*: Integer value in DP
 * *largeSponsorImageResourceIdName*: Resource name for a drawable.
+Gets resolved via Android resources and is used on the snap screen
-Gets resolved via Android resources
+* *largeTutorialSponsorImageResourceIdName*: Resource name for a drawable.
+Gets resolved via Android resources and is used on the trimming screen
 * *smallSponsorImageResourceIdName*: Resource name for a drawable.
 Gets resolved via Android resources
 * *tutorialLogoImageResourceIdName*: Resource name for a drawable.
 Gets resolved via Android resources
 * *sharingIntroductionHintImageResourceIdName*: Resource name for a drawable.
 Gets resolved via Android resources